-- 1. Remove all layers and data sources, create a new one-paneled map display, and close any previously-existing tabs. - 2.
+- 1. Remove all layers and data sources, create a new one-paneled map display, and close any previouslyexisting tabs. - 2.
 From the Satellite -> Imagery chooser of the Data Explorer, create a data source of the most recent GOES-16 CONUS Cloud Top Pressure level 2 product. - a.
-Connect to lead.unidata.ucar.edu/NPGOESR. - b.
+Connect to adde.ssec.wisc.edu/L2GEAST. - b.
 In the Image Type dropdown, select CTPRCN GOES-East Level2 CONUS Cloud Top Pressure Product. - c.
 From the Relative tab of the Times panel, enter 1 into the Number of times field. - d.
 Click Add Source. - 3.
-Display the Cloud Optical Depth data. - a.
-From the Fields panel of the Field Selector, select L2: CTP Cloud Top Pressure Ctpr. - b.
+Display the Cloud Top Pressure data. - a.
+From the Fields panel of the Field Selector, select L2: CTP Cloud Top Pressure -> Ctpr. - b.
 From the Displays panel, select Imagery -> Image Display. - c.
-From the Advanced subset tab, click the four arrow green button to get the full resolution of the data. - d.
 Click Create Display.